Characters of Holby City: Chantelle Lane

 Lauren Drummond plays Chantelle Lane, an agency nurse fresh out of training who is eventually given a permanent staff position on Keller.
 Her friendly and dutiful manner have seen her take responsibility for failures that were not her fault.
 Chantelle leaves after realizing that Arthur feels more for her than she for him meaning they couldn't work together so one of them had to leave and so she decided it must be her.
 Chantelle gets on a bus and leaves after kissing him goodbye during his surprise birthday party.
 She suggests that she will travel around the world "possibly Ibiza, Thailand, Tibet".

 Jesse Law

 Don Gilet plays Jesse Law, a consultant anaesthetist who works on both Keller and Darwin during his tenure.

 Sacha Levy

 Bob Barrett plays Sacha Levy, a general surgical registrar who arrives in series twelve.
 Sacha is the father of Chrissie's son, Daniel.
-At first his feelings were un-reciprocated, until they weren't.
+At first his feelings were unreciprocated.